envoyproxy/xds-relay/README.md

   - an aggregation rules file
   - a bootstrap file

-You'll find one example of each file in this directory, `aggregation-rules.yaml` and `xds-relay-bootstrap.yaml` respectively.
+You'll find one example of each file in the `example/config-files` directory, `aggregation-rules.yaml` and `xds-relay-bootstrap.yaml` respectively.

 You're now ready to run `xds-relay` locally.
 Open another window in your terminal and run:

     ./bin/xds-relay -a example/config-files/aggregation-rules.yaml -c example/config-files/xds-relay-bootstrap.yaml -m serve

 #### Two envoy instances
 As a final step, it's time to connect 2 envoy clients to `xds-relay`.
-We will use [getenvoy](https://www.getenvoy.io/reference/getenvoy_run/) to set up your envoy clients (be sure to first fetch the desired binary version to run).
+If you do not have envoy installed, you can use [getenvoy](https://www.getenvoy.io/install/envoy/) to install the binary for your OS.
 You're going to find 2 files named `envoy-bootstrap-1.yaml` and `envoy-bootstrap-2.yaml` that we're going to use to connect the envoy instances to `xds-relay`.
 Open 2 terminal windows and run:

-    getenvoy run <envoy binary reference/filepath> -- -c example/config-files/envoy-bootstrap-1.yaml # on the first window
-    getenvoy run <envoy binary reference/filepath> -- -c example/config-files/envoy-bootstrap-2.yaml # on the second window
+    envoy -c example/config-files/envoy-bootstrap-1.yaml # on the first window envoy -c example/config-files/envoy-bootstrap-2.yaml # on the second window

 And voilà!
 You should be seeing logs flowing in both the terminal window where you're running `xds-relay` and on each of the envoy ones.